Napam/meny/README.md

 Enter ``-1`` or any integer will "reverse" the choices, such that you take the last choice.
 This is motivated by Python lists where you can index like list[-1]

+## Frontend and usage
+There are two frontends implemented; the simple frontend and the fancy frontend.
+The selection of frontend will be selected based on the detected operating system.
+One can pass the choice of frontend: `menu(..., frontend="auto")`.
+The possible choices are
+- `auto`: Will try to use the fancy front end (using `curses`) by checking if the `curses` module is available, else use simple frontend.
+- `simple`: Use simple frontend, should work on all systems since it is completely based on the build in print function.
+Use by typing the corresponding key (e.g. 1) to the displayed cases and press enter.
+- `fancy`: Use fancy frontend, will raise `ImportError` if `curses` is unavailable.
+The fancy frontend is "fancy" as in it gives visual indicators on what you are doing, and also adds the the ability to traverse the options using the arrow keys.

 ## Arguments
 The cases can take arguments as well!
 Simply implement them as functions with type hints (type hints are mandatory for the case functions):
 ````python